Objective

 Benefits

-RESET will provide DoD, USACE, and other action agencies, with a novel tool for predicting the effects of specific stressors, and stressor management strategies, on LBVI populations locally, regionally, or at the scale of the listed population.
-Model analyses will directly support future management decisions, and allocation of resources, on both military installations and civil works projects where compliance with existing and future Biological Opinions incur significant expenditures.
-Specifically, the model will be used to create an ESA Section 7(a)(1) conservation plan for USACE that should improve operational flexibility while improving outcomes for LBVI.
-Model analyses could also be used to meet other objectives of recent U.S. Fish and Wildlife Service (USFWS) guidance for LBVI recovery (USFWS 2020a) like the development of a cost-effective range-wide cowbird management or regional strategies for invasive exotic plant removal.
-Importantly, outcomes from management-related simulation experiments will be expressed as distributions of possible outcomes given natural variation that typify riparian systems and uncertainty related to interacting stressors and emerging threats.
+RESET will provide DoD, USACE, and other action agencies with a novel tool for predicting the effects of specific stressors and associated management strategies on Least Bell’s Vireo (LBVI) populations at local, regional, and range-wide scales.
+Model analyses will directly inform future management decisions and resource allocation on military installations and civil works projects, where regulatory compliance often incurs significant costs.
+Specifically, the model will support development of a conservation plan for USACE that enhances operational flexibility while improving outcomes for LBVI.
+It may also be used to inform other priorities outlined in recent U.S. Fish and Wildlife Service (USFWS) guidance for LBVI recovery (USFWS 2020a), such as designing cost-effective cowbird control or regional strategies for managing invasive plants.
+Importantly, outcomes from simulation experiments will be expressed as distributions of possible results, reflecting the natural variability of riparian systems and uncertainties related to interacting stressors and emerging threats (Anticipated Project Completion - 2026)